cdapio/tephra/README.rst

 in-progress or invalidated transactions).
 When performing writes, the client overrides the timestamp for all modified HBase cells with the transaction ID.
 When reading data from HBase, the client skips cells associated with any of the excluded transaction IDs.
-The read exclusions are applied through a server-side filter injected by the ``TransactionsDataJanitor`` coprocessor.
+The read exclusions are applied through a server-side filter injected by the ``TransactionDataJanitor`` coprocessor.

 TransactionDataJanitor Coprocessor
 ..................................